yebekhe/ConfigCollector/README.md

 # ConfigCollector
 [![Collector](https://github.com/yebekhe/ConfigCollector/actions/workflows/ConfigUpdate.yml/badge.svg)](https://github.com/yebekhe/ConfigCollector/actions/workflows/ConfigUpdate.yml) [![Channels](https://github.com/yebekhe/ConfigCollector/actions/workflows/ProviderUpdate.yml/badge.svg)](https://github.com/yebekhe/ConfigCollector/actions/workflows/ProviderUpdate.yml)

+This project is intended for educational purposes only.
+Any other use of it, including commercial, personal, or non-educational use, is not accepted!

 This is a PHP script that collects V2Ray subscription links from various sources and saves them to different files based on their protocol type (VMess, VLess, Trojan, and Shadowsocks).
-The collected links are stored in text format.

 ## Instructions & Usage
 Just import the following subscription link into the corresponding client.
 Use a client that at least support ss + vless + vmess + trojan.